Team

 Louis Nicoloro graduated from the Civil and Environmental Engineering Department at the University of Maine, (2022) after working on a NASA funded catalyst testing project.

 Samantha Ismail, High School Student Researcher (2022) Project title: Detection and Characterization of Microplastics in Frenchman Bay.
-The project is a collaboration between Dr. Apul and Dr. Ross.

 Jessica Liggiero graduated from Civil and Environmental Engineering at the University of Maine, (2022).
 She participated in a summer research project to search for microplastics off the coast of Maine.
-The project is a collaboration between Dr. Apul and Dr. Ross.

 Jana Latayan, Undergraduate Researcher from University of Massachusetts Amherst Chemical Engineering (2018-2020) Project title: High-Resolution Capacitive Deionization for Selective PFAS Removal.
 Co-advised by Dr. Ertan Agar and Dr. Sheree Pagsuyoin.